 Residents also felt light shaking in Hemet and La Jolla.

 The third quake, a magnitude 3.0, struck at 9:13 a.m. with a depth of 2.4 miles, according to the USGS.

 Light shaking was felt in San Clemente and Huntington Beach, and as far north as South Gate and Santa Monica.

 In today’s San Diego’s News Matters podcast: A group of advocates has an idea for how to get more affordable housing: build it on the parking lots of churches, synagogues and mosques.

-Plus, data meant to help with city planning has turned into a crime-fighting tool for the San Diego Police Department; and as the height of wildfire season is just around the corner, the county is investing more in fire prevention tools.
+Plus, data meant to help with city planning has turned into a crime-fighting tool for the San Diego Police Department; and as the height of wildfire season ...
+Read more →

 Aired: June 5, 2019 | Transcript+ Subscribe to this podcast